 Portugal’s economy has had its share of ups and downs, but it is currently bouncing back and growing in the tourism, agriculture, and energy industries.
 With a large workforce, your company can benefit from expanding to Portugal and adding some of this talent to your payroll.
 However, you must first decide between multiple Portugal payroll options and set up your payroll according to local labor laws.

 Taxation rules in Portugal differ for employees and employers.
-All employees contribute 10% to 15% of their salary each month to social security coverage.
-Employers match it with approximately 23.75%.
+All employees contribute 11% of their salary each month to social security coverage.
+Employers match it with 23.75%.
 The country uses a progressive tax scheme through which employees owe a higher percentage as their salary increases.

 Employers should expect to pay several corporate income taxes (IRCs) at varying rates, including:

 - State surcharge tax between 3% and 7%

 - Up to 1.5% municipal surcharge, depending on the municipality